-Notwithstanding anything in this catalog, NYIT expressly reserves the right, whenever it deems it advisable, to (1) change or modify its schedule of tuition and fees, and (2) withdraw, cancel, reschedule, or modify any course, program of study, or degree, or any requirement in connection with any of the foregoing.
+Notwithstanding anything in this catalog, NYIT expressly reserves the right, whenever it deems it advisable in its sole discretion, to (1) change or modify its schedule of tuition and fees, and (2) withdraw, cancel, reschedule, modify, or alter the method of delivery of, any course, program of study or degree, or any requirement in connection with any of the foregoing.
 For more information, please contact the Office of the Bursar at 516.686.7510.